Last Updated on by

 The Smart Garage Hub will feature HomeKit integration that will connect your smart garage door opener with your lights, Siri, and the Home app.
-It can remotely operate your garage door, notify you if your garage door is open or close, and use connected gadgets to open or close your garage door.
+It can remotely operate your garage door, notify you if your garage door is open or close, and use connected gadgets to open or close the door.

 Moreover, it allows you to use Siri to operate your garage door and find out its status.
 The Smart Garage Hub is expected to hit the shelves by July 2017.

 What is the Best Z-Wave Garage Door Opener?

 Surprisingly, none of these recommended remote control openers are strictly compatible with the Z-Wave protocol.